20100215/Analyzing_Football_Matches/2_WorldCup/README.md

     - Germany had the most number of finals appearances (8), followed by Brazil and Italy (6).
     - Note that in 1958, it was the only time where there were 4 teams that entered the final round which was played like the "Group stage" mechanic.
 Here, Brazil won by the most wins in that group round, therefore Brazil was recorded with 7 finals appearances in Wikipedia, contrary to 6 in this dashboard.
     - Note that due to the data design, goal records are stored row by row in a table, therefore using the goals table for analysis will not reflect matches with 0 goals.
-    - There is a slight decreasing trend of the number of goals scored per match across years in the tournament
+    - There is a slight decreasing trend of the number of goals scored per match across years in the tournament.

+    - The per tournament page displays the host country, the top teams according to total goals scored, and a map showing the distribution of matches with a tooltip listing the matches and scores.
+    - There are evidences of homecourt advantage in some years.
+For instances, in the 1950 world cup, Brazil was the host country and is also the team that scored the most goals (25), with Uruguay following next (15).